Quantum Maxwell's Demon Assisted by Non-Markovian Effects: Single shot

-The three amplitudes $A_{YM}$, $A_{YD}$, and $A_{CZ}$ defines the demon protocol.
-These are picked such that the single qubit Y-rotation gate time is $\tau_Y$ and the controlled phase gate time is $\tau_{CZ}$.
+The three amplitudes $A_{YM}$, $A_{YD}$, and $A_{CZ}$ define the demon protocol.
+These are picked such that the single-qubit Y-rotation gate time is $\tau_Y$ and the controlled-phase gate time is $\tau_{CZ}$.
 Unless otherwise stated, we set $\tau_Y = 0.02J^{-2} = 10\mathrm{ns}$ and $\tau_{CZ} = 0.1 J^{-1} = 50\mathrm{ns}$, which is achievable in superconducting circuits \citep{doi:10.1146/annurev-conmatphys-031119-050605, PhysRevX.11.021010}.
-To show this process in actions, the system is left alone for times $t<0$ such that the system reaches steady state, $\hat{\rho}_{\mathrm{ss}}$, at $t=0$.
+To show this process in action, the system is left alone for times $t<0$ such that the system reaches steady state $\hat{\rho}_{\mathrm{ss}}$, at $t=0$.
 Afterwards, step 1 and step 2 are implemented using the protocol shown in Fig.~\ref{figure2}(c).
 The populations, $P(\ket{\alpha}) = \mathrm{tr}\Big\{ \op{\alpha} \hat{\rho} \Big\}$ for $\alpha~\in~\{ 1_C, 2_M, 1_H, 1_D \}$, are plotted for this process in Fig.~\ref{figure2}(d) with $\hat{\rho}=\hat{\rho}_{\mathrm{ss}}$ at $t=0$.
 Here, $\mathrm{tr}\{\bullet\}$ denotes the trace over the entire Hilbert space.
-From Fig. \ref{figure2}(d) we notice several things.
+From Fig. \ref{figure2}(d), we notice several things.
 After step 1, the demon-memory population reaches the value of the qutrit population, $P(\ket{1_D}) \sim P(\ket{2_M})$.
-After step 2, $P(\ket{2_M}) \sim 0$ and an excitation has been transferred from the cold to the hot bath thus lowering the entropy of the baths and qutrit system.
+After step 2, $P(\ket{2_M}) \sim 0$ and an excitation has been transferred from the cold to the hot bath, thus lowering the entropy of the baths and qutrit system.
 The transferred heat is also visible in the increase of $P(\ket{1_H})$ and the decrease of $P(\ket{1_C})$.
-The long time behavior can be seen in the Supplemental Material.
+The long-time behavior can be seen in Appendix~\hyperref[appB]{B}.
 Without step 3, the demon memory is left in a statistical mixture giving $\ket{1_D}$ if an excitation was transferred and $\ket{0_D}$ otherwise.
 Moreover, the entropy of the baths and qutrit system, $S_{C-M-H}$, is lowered at the price of increasing the entropy of the demon memory, $S_D$.
-Both entropies together with the total entropy, $S_{\mathrm{tot}}$, during the operation of the demon is plotted in Fig.~\ref{figure2}(e).
-The entropy of a system described by a density matrix, $\hat{\rho}$, is defined by
+Both entropies together with the total entropy $S_{\mathrm{tot}}$ during the operation of the demon is plotted in Fig.~\ref{figure2}(e).
+The entropy of a system described by a density matrix $\hat{\rho}$ is defined by